 Dorothea Tanning lived to an impressive 101 years of age – longevity seems to run through the veins of female surrealist artists.
 She was recently the subject of an exhibition at Tate Modern – which I sadly missed.
 For an interesting summary:

-Discussion and comment on Leonora Carrington, Max Ernst, Dorothea Tanning is welcome.
+Discussion and comment on Leonora Carrington, Max Ernst, Dorothea Tanning is welcomed.

 - Updated: 14th July 2017